quickwit-oss/quickwit/docs/get-started/quickstart.md

 ./quickwit --version
 ```

-You can now move this executable directory wherever sensible for your environment and possibly add it to your `PATH` environement.
+You can now move this executable directory wherever sensible for your environment and possibly add it to your `PATH` environment.

 ## Use Quickwit's docker image